opendocsg/opendoc-supreme-court-judgements/2019_SGHC_3/report.md

 \[R&T\] advised that the member of the CSC must declare his conflict of interest as provided in Paragraph 2 of the Third Schedule of the Land Titles (Strata) Act.
 The declaration will be pasted on the notice board within 7 days if he is aware of the conflict of interest or potential conflict of interest as member of the CSC.
 This is under the Land Titles Strata Act Schedule 3 Paragraph 2(4), and paragraph 3 is a continual declaration.

 173    Neither the CSC nor R&T answered the question whether the CSC members have associates who own other units.
-The transcript provided of the audio recording of that EGM showed that this was in spite of the abovementioned three subsidiary proprietors’ persistence in asking about the disclosure of conflicts of interest, to the point that one of them requested specifically that the minutes record the discussion of this issue.[\[note: 132\]](#Ftn_132)
+The transcript provided of the audio recording of that EGM showed that this was in spite of the abovementioned three subsidiary proprietors’ persistence in asking about the disclosure of conflicts of interest, to the point that one of them requested specifically that the minutes record the discussion of this issue.[^132]

 174    Even though R&T had advised that there was no conflict, R&T should also have advised Lim and Chan to disclose the ownership by their associates to avoid unnecessary suspicion.
 Furthermore, this would have been the prudent step in case R&T’s advice that there was no conflict was wrong.

-175    I add also that Chan was recorded as saying:[\[note: 133\]](#Ftn_133)
+175    I add also that Chan was recorded as saying:[^133]

 … We are not here, as volunteers, as ah… supporting the interests of the majority hopefully, to actually mess up along the way. … Nobody is interested in making ensuring ah.., ah.., to allow ourselves to be screwed by some _technical_ ah.., proceedings. \[emphasis added\]